Helping museum visitors appreciate art

 Day 2: Generating ideas

 I wanted to know what sorts of apps already existed that museum and art gallery visitors might use.
-This would help me identify existing patterns worth adapting for my app, as well as room for improvement.
-I found three major types of apps and studied a popular example of each.
+This would help me identify existing patterns worth adapting, as well as room for improvement.
+I found three major types of apps and considered a popular example of each.

 National Gallery of Art